 According to data from UNESCO Institute of Statistics, fewer than 30% of researchers are women.
 So it's only fitting that Menninger celebrates our women researchers, as well as their accomplishments and contributions to science, on February 11, 2020, which is International Women and Girls in Science Day.

-Menninger has a long history of research, and our research efforts are led by Michelle Patriquin, PhD, ABPP, director of Research Operations.
+Menninger has a long history of research, and our research efforts are led by Michelle Patriquin, PhD, ABPP, director of Research.
 She is the first woman to lead Research at Menninger.

 She's responsible for managing the team of researchers, guiding research projects through completion, managing the submission of research papers to peer-reviewed journals, directing treatment outcomes research and helping raise much needed funding to support research projects.